willianantunes/willianantunes.com/content/blog/2022/05/2022-05-06-how-to-import-a-refreshed-api-definition-on-amazon-api-gateway.md

 ---
 **Warning:** This is a note, so don't expect much 😅!

 Suppose your *REST API ID* is `xyz-acme`, and you are only concerned about OpenAPI 3.
 It's recommended to export the existing API definition before importing a new configuration on Amazon API Gateway.
-If you don't, I recommend creating some samples so you don't struggle with the contract you should follow.
+If you don't have any existing API definition, I recommend creating some samples so you don't struggle with the contract you should follow.
 So, first, export your existing API definition:

 ```shell
 aws apigateway get-export --parameters extensions='apigateway' \